 An Amazon river cruise adventure takes you deep into the heart of an intriguing and captivating wilderness, discovers Linda Aitchison

-Fishing for piranhas, I feel a bite at the raw beef bait attached to my wire on a stick.
+I know it’s off the beaten track but there are some things I definitely didn’t expect to be doing on an Amazon river cruise.
+Yet here I am, fishing for piranhas, feeling a bite at the raw beef bait attached to my wire on a stick.
 I bend backwards, pulling in my prey.
 This will be dinner tonight, baked and served with a squeeze of lime.

 Above, squirrel monkeys leap between towering palms and colourful macaws call out.
 Iguanas and three-toed sloths rest on exotic branches.